bLeYeNk/X1Coin/README.md

 ⚠️ **Disclaimer: This is just for fun.
 Bitcoin Classic is Purely Speculative and for Entertainment Purposes Only**

-Bitcoin Classic is an experimental project created solely for fun, speculative, and entertainment purposes.
-It does not intend to function as a legitimate cryptocurrency and should not be considered as a financial investment.

 ### Key Points:

 -  **No Financial Advice:** Users are strongly discouraged from making any financial decisions based on this project's outcomes.